jntushar/jntushar/README.md

 **Talking about Personal Stuff:**

 - 🌱 I’m currently practicing Data Structure and Algorithms.
-- 👯 I’m looking to collaborate on GitHub or in any other tech domain.
 - 💬 Ask me about anything, I am happy to help.
+- 👯 I’m looking to collaborate.
 - 🤔  I’m looking for help with insights on my work.
 - 📫 How to reach me: LinkedIn - [tjain4736@gmail.com](mailto:tjain4736@gmail.com)
 - 😄 Pronouns: He/His/Him
+- ⚡ Fun fact:Wikipedia needs an army of anti-vandal bots.

 <br><br>